Best Burial Insurance for Parents over 80

 How fast can coverage start for an 80-year-old?

-Many simplified issue decisions are returned quickly, sometimes within minutes to a few days, depending on the carrier’s checks.
-Guaranteed issue approvals can also be fast.
+Many simplified issue decisions are returned quickly — sometimes within minutes to a few days, depending on the carrier’s electronic verification checks.
+Guaranteed issue approvals can also be fast because there is no health information to evaluate.
 Coverage becomes active according to the carrier’s effective date rules once the policy is issued and the first premium is paid.
+For simplified issue, the effective date is typically the policy issue date or a specific date aligned with the premium receipt.
+For guaranteed issue, the same general principle applies — the coverage is active from issue, and the graded period clock begins running from that date.

 Can an adult child own and pay for the policy?